 Anukriti, the Hindi Dramatic Society, has had an uninterrupted history of prestigious productions since 1957 and is now treated at par with professional theatre groups.
-Each year, it produces a range of Nukkad Nataks, i.e., street plays, one-act plays and a full-length play.
+Each year, it produces a range of Nukekad Nataks, i.e., street plays, one-act plays and a full-length play.
 The full length play is the crowning event of the annual Anukriti calendar.
-Some of the more celebrated productions have been Khabsoorat Bahu, Godan, Jasma Odhen, Dhruvswamini, Reshmi Rumaal, Jia, and Kailasmani.
-The Hindi Academy of Delhi collaborated with Anukriti for its ambitious project, Dastaan Ek Shehzaadi Ki, during the celebrations of 150th year of First War of Independence.
-In 2016-17, the Caucasian Chalk Circle by German playwright Bertolt Brecht was staged.
+Some of the more celebrated productions have been Khabsonau Bahn, Godan, Jasma Odhen, Dhruaswamini, Reshmit Rumaal, Jia, and Kailasmani.
+The Hindi Academy of Delhi collaborated with Anukriti for its ambitious project, Dastaan E& Shebzaadi Ki, during the celebrations of 150° year of First War of Independence.
+In 2015-2016, Anurkiti staged Bhartendu Harishchandra's famous play Andher Nagari.
+Bertolt Brecht's Caucasian Chalk Circle was performed in 2016-2017.
+Yeb Kahani Nahin based on short stories by Amrita Pritam was enacted in 2018-2019.
 Anukriti holds its auditions for membership in the last week of July or first week of August.
-It organizes workshops for students, often in close collaboration with the National

-School of Drama.
-Miranda House has several alumna who are luminaries in the world of theatre, including Anuradha Kapoor, Tripurari Sharma and Hema Singh.
+It organizes workshops for students, often in close collaboration with the National School of Drama.
+Miranda House has several alumna who are luminaries in the world of theatre, including Anuradha Kapoor, Tripurari Sharma, Kirti Jain, Maya Rao and Hema Singh.

 Ariels, the English Dramatic Society, has been producing plays since the 1950s.
 Ariels has always pioneered out of the ordinary productions and been a trendsetter in its use of innovative directorial devices, all of which have received appreciation in the past.
 Over the year students discover their interests and organize themselves into the many teams that provide support for lights, sound, set design and of course, script writing, production and acting.
-Ariels was invited to take part in the prestigious Ibsen Festival'10.
-The Dramatic Art & Design Academy (DADA) selected Ariels as one of the only five colleges that were to perform in the Little Theatre Group (LTG) Auditorium in September 2010.
-Two scripts were merged for this project Henrik Ibsen's A Doll's House and Mohan Rakesh's Aadhe Adhure.
+Ariels was invited to take part in the prestigious Ibsen Festival 10.
+The Dramatic Art & Design Academy (DADA) selected Ariels as one of the only five colleges that were to perform in the Little Thearte Group (LTG) Auditorium in September 2010.
+Two scripts were merged for this project.
+Henrik Ibsen's A Doll's House and Mohan Rakesh's Aadhe Adhure.
 The end product, illustrative of Ariels ventures, brought together not only both the scripts but also different cultures and time periods.
-Ariels also participated in the reputed Old World Festival at the India Habitat Center.
+Ariels also participated in the reputed Old World Festival at the India Habitat Centre.
+In 2016-2017 Satre's well known play No Exit was staged by Ariels.
+The society was invited to perform Light in the Library for the India International Centre Library in 2017-2018.